A2Amir/How-to-make-a-python-package-and-upload-it-to-pypi-/Package/README.md

 # 1. Installation <a name="installation"></a>

-To install via pip , use the command below, it will automatically install  the package coded in this Repo.
+To install via Repo , download the Repository and use the command below, it will automatically install  the package coded in this Repo.

 		pip install .
+Or use the command below to downlaod the uploaded package from [my pypi account](https://pypi.org/manage/projects/)

+		pip install Gaussian_Bionomial_Distributions

 # 2. File Descriptions <a name="files"></a>